Skip to Content

 Faster

-Dolphins are continually being pushed toward the surface and propelled forward at the ship’s speed.
+Dolphins following a boat are continually being pushed toward the surface and propelled forward at the ship’s speed.
 This allows the dolphin an easier way to move forward.
-Dolphins can swim with the boat without having to spend much energy.
+Dolphins can swim alongside the boat without having to spend much energy.

 Why Do Dolphins Swim in Front and Behind Boats?

-Dolphins have a complex communication method with their environment, which explains the happiness they derive from hearing humans clap and cheer for them from the boats.
+Dolphins have complex communication with their environment, which explains the happiness they derive from hearing humans clap and cheer for them from the boats.

 Dolphins acknowledge and react to adoring crowds.
-These mammals are generally eager to perform for an audience.
+They are generally eager to perform for an audience.
 Dolphins seem to get pleasure from surfing through the waves next to a boat.
 They will jump in the air, seemingly for the amusement of people on board.

 Did you know there are 16 species of dolphins in North America?
 Find out what they are here.